LaCava-Lab/ORF2p_interactome/README.md

 #### Contact o.g.rosas.bringas@rug.nl and jlacava@rockefeller.edu for any questions
 #### Date 20 November 2024

-We had the next conditions
+We had the following conditions:

 | Cell type           | Antibody for IP | Data Adquisition |
 |---------------------|-----------------|------------------|